GP Registration and Access in the United Kingdom

 What is this right?

-- You can register with any GP practice — you do not have to live within their catchment area (though practices can decline out-of-area registrations if it would affect service delivery).
+- You can register with any GP practice.
+Out-of-area registration is allowed, though practices can decline if it would affect their ability to deliver care.

-- You do not need proof of address, immigration status, or an NHS number to register — GP practices must register you even without these documents.
+- You do not need proof of address, immigration status, or an NHS number to register.

-- You have the right to choose your GP within the practice (subject to availability).
+- You can choose your GP within the practice, subject to availability.

-- If you're not registered with a GP, any practice must still provide emergency treatment and treat you as a temporary patient.
+- If you're not registered, any practice must still provide emergency treatment and treat you as a temporary patient.

-GP consultations are free for everyone registered with the NHS.
+GP consultations are free at the point of use for everyone registered with the NHS.

 When does it apply?